InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 A: We focus on accelerating teams that run and support InnerSource across an organization rather than individuals.
 <!-- Slide 5: Key Message:
+The important way in which the ISPO working group is a little different than other InnerSource Commons efforts..

-WHY: The scope of the InnerSource Programs Office (ISPO) working group is more focused on the teams that run and support InnerSource across an organization rather than guidance for projects or individuals
+I that we try to focus on guidance for the teams that run and support InnerSource across an organization rather than guidance for projects or individuals.

+For example, in the InnerSource Commons patterns, there is guidance for how to be a good InnerSource maintainer and guidance on how to set up your project for InnerSource success.
+Those are important areas, but outside of the working groups focus.

+We focus on guidance, tools, policies, methods, etc. run or owned by a centralized team.

 -->

 ---